kirbydesign/designsystem/.github/ISSUE_TEMPLATE/enhancement-request.md

 -->

-**Please add a short description of your enhancement request** A clear and concise description of what the enhancement is.
+**Please add a short description of your enhancement request** Replace this paragraph with a clear and concise description of what the enhancement is.
 I.e: I would like Component X to be able to [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Replace this paragraph with a clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or enhancement you've considered.
+Replace this paragraph with a clear and concise description of any alternative solutions or enhancement you've considered (if any).

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Replace this paragraph with any additional context or screenshots (if any).

 <hr />